 Since the Internet is a visual medium, eye candy is more important than ever.
-A social media post that includes an image will be shared twice as fast and as far than a textual one.
+A social media post that includes an image will be shared twice as fast and as far as a textual one.

 4. Tell a story

 People want to know who you are, what you value, and why they should pick your hotel over the one down the street.
 Tell your story.
-Are you located on historic land and are there rumours of a ghost on your property?
+Are you located on historic land, and are there rumours of a ghost on your property?

 5. Provide details

 Your accommodation guests have expectations.
 People are picky about where they choose to live temporarily.
 They want to know the nitty-gritty details about your boutique hotel.
 Do not hide them.